qdrant/landing_page/qdrant-landing/content/articles/discovery-search.md

 ![Context search visualization](/articles_data/discovery-search/context-search.png)

-Creating complex tastes in a high-dimensional space becomes easier, since you can just add more context pairs to the search.
+Creating complex tastes in a high-dimensional space becomes easier since you can just add more context pairs to the search.
 This way, you should be able to constrain the space enough so you select points from a per-search "category" created just from the context in the input.

 ![A more complex context search](/articles_data/discovery-search/complex-context-search.png)

-This way you can give refeshing recommendations, while still being in control by providing positive and negative feedback, or even by trying out different permutations of pairs.
+This way you can give refreshing recommendations, while still being in control by providing positive and negative feedback, or even by trying out different permutations of pairs.

-## Wrapping up
+## Key rakeaways:

-Discovery search is a powerful tool that lets you explore the vector space in a more controlled way.
-It can be used to find points that are not necessarily close to the target, but are still relevant to the search.
-It can also be used to represent complex tastes, and break out of the similarity bubble.
-Check out the [documentation](/documentation/concepts/explore/#discovery-api) to learn more about the math behind it and how to use it.
+- Discovery search is a powerful tool for controlled exploration in vector spaces.
+Context, positive, and negative vectors guide search parameters and refine results.
+- Real-world applications include multimodal search, diverse recommendations, and context-driven exploration.
+- Ready to experience the power of Qdrant's Discovery search for yourself?
+[Try a free demo](https://qdrant.tech/contact-us/) now and unlock the full potential of controlled exploration in vector spaces!